humhub/documentation/docs/professional-edition/support.md

 title: Support
 ---

-Customer support is a vital part of the **HumHub** Enterprise Edition.
+Customer support is a vital part of the **HumHub** Professional Edition.

 We're happy to help you with: